zowe/workshop-user-browser-app/README.md

 1. Know how to create a Dataservice which implements a simple REST API
 1. Be introduced to Typescript programming
 1. Be introduced to simple Angular web development
-1. Have experience in working with the Zoe App framework
+1. Have experience in working with the Zowe App framework
-1. Become familiar with one of the Zoe App widgets: the grid widget
+1. Become familiar with one of the Zowe App widgets: the grid widget

-**Note: This tutorial assumes you already have a Giza installation ready to be run.
-If you do not, try setting one up via the README at [zlux-example-server](https://github.com/gizafoundation/zlux-example-server) before continuing.**
+**Note: This tutorial assumes you already have a Zowe installation ready to be run.
+If you do not, try setting one up via the README at [zlux-example-server](https://github.com/zowe/zlux-example-server) before continuing.**

 So, let's get started!